 On the other hand, growing up was filled with emotional and financial instability.
 I moved around a lot, living with different family members.
 And money was definitely scarce.
 New York just isn’t a cheap place to live and society has trained us to live paycheck to paycheck; spend, spend, spend; and get into ALOT of debt.
 Seeing this first-hand is the reason why I specialize in retirement planning, rollovers, life insurance today, and financial education as my full-time business.
 Protecting and educating families is very much needed in a world that doesn’t talk about or teach very much about financial literacy.

 I moved to Houston several years ago where I began my journey of self-discovery.
-A few years ago, I began getting LGBTQ+ communities around Houston.
-And now, I volunteer in various LGBTQ+ organizations and am a Board Member for the Greater Houston LGBT Chamber of Commerce.
+A few years ago, I began getting to know the LGBTQ+ community around Houston.
+And now, I volunteer in various LGBTQ+ organizations; I serve as a Board Member for the Greater Houston LGBT Chamber of Commerce and the Houston LGBTQ+ Real Estate Alliance.
 The community is so supportive, open, and who I consider a bonus family.

 Aside from my career, you can probably tell that I am so passionate about family!
 My daughter and family are my WHY.
 They are my WHY for working hard, they are my strength and my life.
 I want to change our circumstances, defy the odds, and pave the path to creating generational wealth and open, loving, inclusive environments for all.